munich-quantum-toolkit/syrec/docs/syrec_language_semantics.md

 - The maximum supported bitwidth of any variable is equal to 32.
 - If the bitwidth of a variable is not declared then it is assumed to be equal to a {doc}`configurable default value <library/ConfigurableOptions>`.
 - The parameter and variable identifiers must be unique in a SyReC module.
-- If the synthesized version of a SyReC program should be compatible with the OpenQASM 2.0 standard then variable identifiers are only allowed to start with one of the following characters: {code}`[a-zA-Z]` {cite:p}`cross2017openquantumassemblylanguage`.
+- If the synthesized version of a SyReC program should be compatible with the OpenQASM 2.0 standard, variable identifiers are only allowed to start with one of the following characters: {code}`[a-zA-Z]` {cite:p}`cross2017openquantumassemblylanguage`.
 - The identifier of the module and any of its parameters and local variables cannot start with the prefix {code}`__q` that is reserved for internal use.
   - Module overloading (i.e., the definition of a module sharing its identifier with another module while the signature [variable type, dimensionality and bitwidth] of their parameters do not match) is supported for all modules whose identifier is not equal to the one of the "main" module.
 However, overloading the implicitly defined main module of a SyReC program is possible.